cannatag/ldap3/docs/manual/source/connection.rst

 * RESTARTABLE: an automatically restartable synchronous connection.
 It retries operation for the specified number of times or forever.

+* REUSABLE: an asynchronous strategy that internally opens multiple connections to the Server (or multiple Servers via the ServerPool) each in a different thread

-* SAFE_SYNC: each operation returns a tuple of 4 elements: status, result, response, request
+* SAFE_SYNC: the request is sent and the connection waits until the response is received.
+Each operation returns a tuple of 4 elements: status, result, response, request.
+This strategy is thread-safe.

+* SAFE_RESTARTABLE: the request is sent and the connection waits until the response is received.
+Each operation returns a tuple of 4 elements: status, result, response, request, connection restarts if failing for the specified number of times or forever.
+This strategy is thread-safe.

 .. note::
-   **SafeSync** strategy can be used in multithreaded programs.
+   **SafeSync** and **SafeRestartable** strategies can be used in multithreaded programs.
-   Each LDAP operation with the SafeSync strategy returns a tuple of four elements: status, result, response and request.
+   Each LDAP operation with the SafeSync or SafeRestartable strategies returns a tuple of four elements: status, result, response and request.

    * status: states if the operation was successful